zesk/build/documentation/source/index.md

-# Zesk Build {version}
+# {applicationName} {version}

-Zesk Build is a suite of Bash functions which make software development, deployment, and management easier.
+{applicationName} is a suite of Bash functions which make software development, deployment, and management easier.

 Documentation up to date as of {timestamp}.